Skip to content

 This class provides a data source for SQL databases using SQLAlchemy.

-dictionaries with column names as keys.
+Rows are returned as dictionaries with column names as keys.

 Attributes: